PLEASE BE ADVISED THAT I AM A MOBILE/PORTABLE STATION ONLY.

 My new rig!!!!

-My TS-480 SAT that is installed in the 1997 Jeep Grand Cherokee.
+My TS-480 SAT that is not installed anywhere at the moment.

 New addition to the radio collection ID-51 DSTAR dual band radio and VHF DVAP.
 So far I am hooked on DSTAR!
 Just added a Raspberry Pi!